Kapaak/missile-astro-web/README.md

 Due to page transitions I need to listen to astro:page-load event, so that on page redirects the eventListeners are newly setup

+# Astro REST API

+- dont forget to prefix the API file with `export const prerender = false`, else it would throw error 405

 # EmailJS